Making a silicone prototype is an essential step when you intend to customize and manufacture a product.

 In this article, we are going to cover in details the step-by-step process of silicone prototyping.

-Manufacturing Process for Silicone Prototype
+Manufacturing Process for Silicone Prototyping

 Silicone prototyping process involves transforming uncured silicone rubber material into a preset shape.

-Step 1: Designing of Silicone Prototype
+Step 1: Designing Silicone Parts

 Every product, regardless of the materials used, starts with a design.